 - The population value in the first question needed to correspond with the final population value on the form for Sampling Task 7a.
-This was accomplished through built-in data checks. - Reasons for excluding schools for reasons other than special education needs were checked for appropriateness (i.e. some operational difficulty in assessing the school).
-In particular, school-level language exclusions were closely examined to check correspondence with what had been noted about language exclusions on Sampling Task 0. - Exclusion types and extents were compared to those recorded for PISA 2015 and previous cycles.
-Differences were queried. - The number and percentage of students to be excluded at the school level and whether the percentage was less than the guideline for maximum percentage allowed for such exclusions were checked. - Reasonableness of assumptions about within-school exclusions was assessed by checking previous PISA coverage tables.
+This was accomplished through built-in data checks. - Reasons for excluding schools other than special education needs were checked for appropriateness (i.e. some operational difficulty in assessing the school).
+In particular, school-level language exclusions were closely examined to check correspondence with what had been noted about language exclusions on Sampling Task 0. - Exclusion types and extents were compared to those recorded for PISA 2018 and previous cycles.
+Differences were queried. - The number and percentage of students to be excluded at the school level were checked and the percentage was checked to confirm that it was less than the guideline maximum allowed for such exclusions. - Reasonableness of assumptions about within-school exclusions was assessed by checking previous PISA coverage tables.
 If there was an estimate noted for "other", the country/economy was queried for reasonableness about what the "other" category represented.
 If it was known the country/economy had schools where some of the students received instruction in minority languages not being tested, an estimate for the within-school exclusion category for "no materials available in the student's language of instruction" was necessary. - Form calculations were verified through built-in data checks, and the overall coverage figures were assessed. - If it was noted that there was a desire to exclude schools with only one or two PISA-eligible students at the time of contact, then the school sampling frame was checked for the percentage of population that would be excluded.
-If countries/economies had not met the 2.5% school-exclusion guideline and if these schools would account for not more than 0.5% and if within-school exclusions looked similar to the past and were within 2.5%, then the exclusion of these schools at the time of contact was agreed upon with the understanding that such exclusion not cause entire strata to be missing from the student data. - The population figures on this form after school-level exclusions were compared against the aggregated school sampling frame enrolment.
-School-level exclusion totals also were compared to those tabulated from the excluded school sheet of the Sampling frame, ST8b.
-Differences were queried. - For any countries/economies using a three-stage design, a Sampling Task 7b form also needed to be completed for the full national defined population as well as for the population in the sampled regions. - For countries/economies having adjudicated regions, a Sampling Task 7b form was needed for each region. - Data sources and the year of the data were required.
+If countries/economies had not met the 2.5% school-exclusion guideline and if these schools would account for not more than 0.5% and if within-school exclusions looked similar to the past and were within 2.5%, then the exclusion of these schools at the time of contact was agreed upon with the understanding that such exclusion would not cause entire strata to be missing from the student data. - The population figures on this form after school-level exclusions were compared against the aggregated school sampling frame enrolment.
+School-level exclusion totals also were compared to those tabulated from the excluded school sheet of the sampling frame, ST8b.
+Differences were queried. - For any countries/economies using a three-stage design, a Sampling Task 7b form also needed to be completed for the full national defined population as well as for the population in the sampled regions (not applicable for PISA 2022 as there were no three-stage designs).
+For countries/economies having adjudicated regions, a Sampling Task 7b form was needed for each region. - Data sources and the year of the data were required.
 If websites were provided with an English page option, the submitted data was verified against those sources.